About the combined oral contraceptive pill

 - Most GP surgeries – talk to your GP or practice nurse

-- Sexual health clinics like those run by Virgin Care, which offer free contraceptive and STI services.
-If you’d like to, you can check if there is a Virgin Care service near you and book an appointment now
+- Sexual health clinics, which offer free contraceptive and STI services.
+If you’d like to, you can check if there is one of our services near you and book an appointment online or contact your local service.

 - Community contraception clinics